astraw/stdeb/README.rst

 Do this from the command line::

-  pypi-install mypackage
+  pypi-install --build-here mypackage

 **Warning: Despite doing its best, there is absolutely no way stdeb can guarantee all the Debian package dependencies will be properly fulfilled without manual intervention.
-Using pypi-install bypasses your ability to customize stdeb's behavior.
+Consider the output of this to be a "first draft", which you can use as a stopgap, and then refine in place.
 Read the rest of this document to understand how to make better packages.**

 Quickstart 2: Just tell me the fastest way to make a .deb